Water-powered sump pumps work using municipal water pressure as their source of power, rather than electricity.

 When people first hear about water-powered backup sump pumps, they immediately have questions about how exactly this type of pump operates.
 Does it really pump water?
 How does it work?

 We’ve assembled this complete guide explaining everything you need to know on how water-powered sump pumps work, including basic installation setup and key parts of water-powered sump pumps, while also explaining the physics behind how it pumps.
+(Scroll to the bottom for our video, How Do Water-Powered Sump Pumps Work?)

 Basic Pump Installation Setup